Configuring an Anomaly for CloudSpend accounts

 - Reports: Select the applicable report.

-- Cost Type: The Cost Typelets you select one of six different cost types for the budget policy in case of hybrid cloud (AWS, Azure, and GCP): Blended, Actual, Unblended, Amortized, Recurring, or Credits.
-Azure accounts will have only the Actual Costas the cost type and GCP accounts will have Actual Cost and Creditsas the cost type.
+- Cost Type: Select one of six different cost types for the budget policy in case of hybrid cloud (AWS, Azure, and GCP): Blended, Actual, Unblended, Amortized, Recurring, or Credits.
+Azure accounts will have only the Actual Cost as the cost type and GCP accounts will have Actual Costand Credits as the cost type.

 - Blended: The average cost of usage across all billable accounts.
 For a hybrid account, the Blended cost type is considered by default for AWS accounts.